 Surface and coating technology is a key enabler for new solutions in numerous industrial sectors worldwide.
-This call will stimulate application driven development of innovative surfaces, (nano)-coatings, interfaces, and related process technologies.
+This call will stimulate application driven development of innovative surfaces, thin films, coatings, interfaces and related process technologies including electrodes and other interfacially relevant inner battery components.

-The proposals should consider the processing aspect of the new technology aiming for flexible and energy-efficient approaches in production with sustainable use of materials in an environmentally friendly manner.
+The proposals should consider the development, processing or production aspects aiming at flexible and energy-efficient technologies with sustainable use of materials in an environmentally friendly manner.